Third VA-95 (U.S. Navy): 1980s

 Following this action the sister ship of the Sahand, the Sabalan, left port and engaged several of the squadron’s aircraft, firing a missile at them.
 One of the squadron’s A-6s responded with a laser-guided bomb that hit Sabalan, and she went dead in the water.
 The Sabalan was taken in tow by an Iranian tug, her fantail partially submerged.
 VA-95’s aircraft were ordered not to continue the attack.
 The squadron continued to fly combat sorties during 19 April but no other action resulted.

+In December 1989, the squadron participated in Operation Classic Resolve on the Enterprise, providing support for the Philippine government during a coup attempt.